udaysarkarud/raftlabs-dos/README.md

-# Getting Started with Create React App
+# App that helps you find the degree of separation between any two people.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).